 As you can imagine, a restaurant with table-side flambé service would probably pay a higher premium than an advertising agency where they occasionally take client meetings in the boardroom.
 There are many insurance carriers that will specialize in liability insurance for certain businesses or that caters to a certain niche.
 Depending on your type of business operations, you may get better coverage and pricing when dealing with these specialized insurers.

 While this coverage is available as a standalone policy, you can usually save money by purchasing it as part of a larger package policy bundled with other essential coverages.
+Speak to one of our public liability brokers for a more detailed quote.
 For a more detailed quote, contact us.